The Black Cap: 20th century

+21st century

 In more recent times The Black Cap had become home to The Meth Lab, a night of queer cabaret featuring Meth and the Familyyy Fierce.
 The Meth Lab hosted a number of stars from RuPaul's Drag Race including Season 6's Bianca Del Rio, Adore Delano, and BenDeLaCreme, Season 3 winner Raja Gemini, and Season 7's Trixie Mattel.

 In 2013, The Black Cap hosted theatrical events including a Queer interpretation of Macbeth, raising money for the Terrence Higgins Trust.

 Owners Faucet Inn closed the pub on 12 April 2015 following controversial plans to redevelop the site.

+As of 2019, the pub was in a state of disrepair, exacerbated by squatters who had been residing illegally in the building.
+However, reports of the pub reopening were confirmed in the summer of 2024 after pressure from local campaign groups and discussions with the Town Hall over use of the building.
+As of January 2025, the refurbishment and finance of the pub continues to delay the opening.